-It’s not only your credit record that matters – it appears that some creditors think you owe them money – so if you don’t want hassle from debt collectors or even being taken to court, this needs to be sorted.
+It’s not only your credit score that matters – if you don’t want hassle from debt collectors or even being taken to court, this needs to be sorted.

 Confused with another debtor?

 You are less likely to have been confused with someone else if your name is Aristotle Pennyweather and you have lived in the same house for 30 years.
 If your name is Tom Walker and you have moved three times in the last five years it’s much more plausible.
-Here is a newspaper article (January 2016) about the problems a Joe Jones had.
+Here is a newspaper article about the problems a Joe Jones had.

-- Go through both your Experian and Equifax records line by line. is anything wrong?
+Go through all the reports line by line.
+Is anything wrong?
 Apart from the unknown debts, is there any difference between them?

-Do those lenders only report to Equifax?
+Do those lenders only report to one credit reference agency?

 If the lenders of your mystery debts don’t report to Experian, then this explains the difference in the reports.
-It doesn’t explain what the mystery debts are, but at least it’s clear why they are only showing on Equifax.
+It still doesn’t explain what the mystery debts are, but at least it’s clear why they are only showing on Equifax.